 You can set up “Other Charge” items within the Item List.
 An “Other Charge” item can be used to collect amounts for things such as freight charges or photocopying charges in a sales form.
 You could also use it to collect membership dues or assess some other type of miscellaneous fee in a sales form.
 Learn this and more during this lecture.

 You can set up “Subtotal” items in the Item List.
 A subtotal will total all the items within an invoice or sales receipt up to the last subtotal entered, if one was entered.
 This is useful for totaling all of the previous line items within an invoice before applying a discount to the subtotal amount.
 Learn this and more during this lecture.

 You can create “Discount” items in the Item List to discount the line item that was entered immediately above the “Discount” line item within a sales form.
 If you create a discount and use it in an invoice, it applies the discount to the line item amount directly above it- but not to any other line items previously entered.
+Therefore, this item is often used in conjunction with the “Subtotal” item in sales forms.
 Learn this and more during this lecture.